Code-Institute-Submissions/the-shamans-cat/README.md

 * **Content requirements:**
 To provide background information, important to the user in making informed choice about how to proceed.
-The content is mixed including text, diagrams, photos and videos.
+The content is mixed including text, diagrams, photos and videos, so this breaks up the text to some extent.
+Due to there being a lot of text necessary to explain the background I have used various components from Bootstrap to breakup large chunks of text to make them more interesting and readable for the user. i.e. jumbotron, collapse, accordion and modals.
     * **Content Topics:**
         * The role of the shaman in modern society.
         * Why someone might benefit from a shamanic healing session?